Consumer medicine information

 Some medicines and ACTIKERALL may interfere with each other.
 These include:

-• medicines used to treat viruses such as chicken pox or shingles
+• medicines used for immunosuppression, or used to treat cancer or viruses such as chicken pox or shingles

 • phenytoin, a medicine used to treat epilepsy